III B Society

 eg level, compete, retard and conflict with each other at the expense of the other party.

-munity of people, delineating obligations, rights, limits and reconciliation of conflicts.
+munity of people, while observing obligations, rights, limits and reconciliation of conflicts.

-behavior like a social classification, statute, norm, usage, etiquette or tradition.
+behavior like a social classification, statute, norm, tradition, usage or etiquette.

 Common characteristics are eg resistant or ductile, enforced, circumvented or disregarded.

-Their range can be given by eg shape, extent, awareness and conditions like rules of accessibility.
+Their range can be given by eg shape, extent and conditions like rules of accessibility.

 Today, common practice worldwide are arbitrary private and government restrictions to privacy, travel,

 migration, choice of residence and work, property and movement of ideas and goods, free speech, as-